-Setting up finishing options for the Infoprint 60
+Setting up finishing options for IPDS-only printers

-The Infoprint 60 with finisher provides a variety of finishing options.
-Infoprint Manager can be set up to support many of these possibilites, including finishing, edge stitching (stapling one edge of the print job to create a booklet), and saddle stitching (stapling in the middle of the page to create a folded booklet).
-Use the following procedures to set up your system to use finishing options.
+Depending on the printer model, you can set up several finishing options.
+Infoprint Manager can be set up to support many of these possibilities, including edge stitching (stapling one edge of the print job to create a booklet), saddle stitch (stapling in the middle of the page to create a folded booklet), and corner stapling.
+The following sections describe how to set up finishing options for IPDS printers, including the Infoprint 45, Infoprint 60, and Infoprint 2000.